-In terms of Outlook for the Authority the updated MTFS will ensure that the Chief Fire Officer has the resources needed to deliver on the local plan and national government priorities.
-With this, inflation and wage pressures in mind, I increased the council tax precept by 4.85% in 2023/24, equivalent to £3.90 per year.
+In terms of outlook for the Authority the updated MTFS will ensure that the Chief Fire Officer has the resources needed to deliver on the local plan and national government priorities.
+With this, inflation and wage pressures in mind, I increased the council tax precept by 2.99% in 2024/25, equivalent to £2.51 per year.
 I will always aim to keep council tax as low as possible without compromising safety.
-The Council Tax increase is below the referendum limit which was set at £5 for Fire & Rescue Authorities in 2023/24.

-I am responsible for approving the Statement of Accounts for 2022/23 and have given due consideration to the recommendations made by the Ethics Transparency and Audit Panel (ETAP) meeting scheduled for 27th September 2023.
+I am responsible for approving the Statement of Accounts for 2023/24 and will give due consideration to the recommendations made by the Ethics Transparency and Audit Panel (ETAP) meeting scheduled for 26th September 2024.